mileswilliam1972/mileswilliam1972/README.md

 - 👋 Hi, I’m @mileswilliam1972
-- 👀 I’m interested in ... you
+- 👀 I’m interested in ...
+My Wife
-- 🌱 I’m currently learning ...code
+- 🌱 I’m currently learning ... codes
-- 💞️ I’m looking to collaborate on ...mmm
+- 💞️ I’m looking to collaborate on...
+Anything
 - 📫 How to reach me ... mileswilliam1972@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+Talk Dirty

 <!---
 mileswilliam1972/mileswilliam1972 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.